A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics

-\begin{quotation} Given an $N$ dimensional dynamical system, there are \emph{only} $N$ independent Koopman Eigenfunctions that generate the whole spectrum of the Koopman operator.
-From them, the governing laws are revealed as well as the conservation laws. \end{quotation}
+\begin{quotation} Given an $N$ dimensional dynamical system, the conclusions from this work are as follows. \begin{description} \item[Cardinality] There are \emph{only} $N$ independent solutions for Koopman PDE that generate the space of these solutions termed as a \emph{minimal set}. \item[System Reconstruction] From them, the governing laws are revealed as well as the conservation laws. \item[Equivalency] Flowbox representation, conservation laws, and a minimal set are found to be equivalent to each other. \item[Precise and Global Linearity] A minimal set is a coordinate system in which this dynamic is linear. \end{description} \end{quotation}